aditi838/emotionAnalysis/README.md

 # Emotion and Sentiment Analysis Project
-This project analyzes text and voice inputs to detect emotions and sentiments.
+This project analyzes text inputs to detect emotions and sentiments.

 ## Features
 - Text Analysis
-- Voice Analysis
 - Interactive Visualizations

 ## How to Run